fbpx

 4. Witch hat chandeliers and lit-up scenes

 Have an extra witch’s hat from an old costume?
-Then all you need is electric tea lights, or an existing chandelier in your living space to make these witch’s hat lights by Polka Dot Chair.
-Goodbye rustic chic—hello spooky!
-We’d recommend checking out your nearest thrift store to see if they have second-hand witch’s hats—you’ll save money this way too.
+All you need is electric tea lights or an existing chandelier in your living space to make these witch’s hat lights by Polka Dot Chair.
+Goodbye, rustic chic—hello spooky!
+We’d recommend checking out your nearest thrift store to see if they have second-hand witch’s hats—you’ll save money this way, too.

 If you’re feeling extra adventurous and have a blank wall or garage door at your disposal, you can also try cutting out silhouettes of ghosts, witches, or black cats and line the scene with string lights.